Pandit Raghunath Murmu Smriti Mahavidyalaya: PG Dept.

-Affiliations & Accreditation
+Affiliations and accreditation

 Pandit Raghunath Murmu Smriti Mahavidyalaya has been re-accredited and awarded B+ grade by the National Assessment and Accreditation Council (NAAC).
 The college is also recognized by the University Grants Commission (UGC).

 Library

 The college has a well-equipped and partially computerized library of 1826sqft area.
 It has more than 16,205 books.
 The library subscribes to major e-magazines and newspapers and tied with National Digital Library Of India.

+Admission

+Admission to the first-year undergraduate classes are usually held after the publication of the result of the Higher Secondary Examination under the West Bengal Council of Higher Secondary Education and is based strictly on merit through open counseling procedure.

+Admission in the college can be get through West Bengal Centralised Admission Portal Portal June/July every year.